Frequently Asked Questions About X-Win32 vs FastX

 How are FastX connections different from Exceed OnDemand, VNC or NX connections?

-FastX uses the RDP-based protocol.
-EoD uses a VNC-like protocol and NX is X11 based.
-All 3 have shown to be slower than FastX in basic tests we have performed with 2D and 3D applications.
+FastX uses an RDP-based protocol.
+Exceed OnDemand uses a VNC-like protocol and NX is X11 based.
+All 3 have shown to b e slower than FastX in basic tests we have performed with 2D and 3D applications.

 I can no longer see my Gnome desktop when connecting with X-Win32.
 Our SuSE server uses Gnome3.

 Linux desktops like Gnome3 are based on the latest OpenGL code that uses the "Direct Rendering Interface" (DRI) where the graphics are processed on the server hardware.
 Regular X servers cannot see this.
-Your best option is to switch to FastX which performs great with Gnome3 thanks in part to the RDP protocol, which is not hindered by DRI.
+Your best option is to switch to FastX and run the KDE or XFCE desktop.

 What are some of the key differences between FastX and X-Win32?